Skip to main content

 Get Started - Securing Access to Private Applications and Networks

-Cisco Secure Connect secures access to private network destinations and applications via site-to-site VPN tunnels, client-based tunnels (Cisco Secure Client VPN) with identity-based control and clientless per-app access using any browser.
+Cisco Secure Connect secures access to private network destinations and applications via site-to-site VPN tunnels, client-based VPN access tunnels (Cisco Secure Client VPN) with identity-based control, clientless (browser-based) ZTNA (Zero Trust Network Access) per-app access using any browser and client-based ZTNA using Zero Trust Access policy controls access to applications enabled with client-based ZTNA.

 With these you will be able to: